Another day, another data breach but this one will haunt the targeted customers for a long time.

 Equifax, a consumer credit reporting agency in the United States has suffered a massive data breach in which personal details of 143 million Americans have been stolen – This is over 40% of the entire population of the United States.

-According to the security notice from Equifax, the breach took place between mid-May through July 2017 allowing unknown hackers to steal details like names, social security numbers (SSN), birth days, addresses, driver license numbers, credit card data of 209,000 U.S. consumers, dispute documents with personal identifying information for approximately 182,000 U.S. consumers.
+According to the security notice from Equifax, the breach took place between mid-May through July 2017 allowing unknown hackers to steal details like names, social security numbers (SSN), birthdays, addresses, driver license numbers, credit card data of 209,000 U.S. consumers, dispute documents with personal identifying information for approximately 182,000 U.S. consumers.

 That’s not it; hackers also stole personal details of some Canadian and British residents using “a U.S. website application vulnerability to gain access to certain files.”
 It’s unclear what kind of vulnerability was exploited.

 In a video message, Rick Smith, Chairman, and CEO of Equifax said that “On July 29th of this year we discovered that attackers had gained unauthorized access to certain Equifax data files, we acted immediately to stop the intrusion.
-We promptly engaged a leading cyber security firm which has been conducting a comprehensive forensic review to determine the scope of the intrusion, we also reported the incident to the law enforcement and continued to work with the authorities.”
+We promptly engaged a leading cyber security firm which has been conducting a comprehensive forensic review to determine the scope of the intrusion, we also reported the incident to the law enforcement and continued to work with the authorities.

 “The company has found no evidence of unauthorized activity on Equifax’s core consumer or commercial credit reporting databases,” Smith added.

-Furthermore, Smith apologized for the inconvenience and announced that company is offering free identity theft protection and credit file monitoring to all U.S. consumers
+Furthermore, Smith apologized for the inconvenience and announced that the company is offering free identity theft protection and credit file monitoring to all U.S. consumers

 Previously, Experian suffered a data breach in which personal details including names, addresses, and social security numbers, etc. of around 15 million T-Mobile consumers were stolen.
 The data was being sold on Hansa dark web marketplace for just Bitcoin 0.8082 (USD 600.00).